ekzhang/ekzhang.github.io/content/projects/composing-studio.md

 This project originated at [HackMIT 2021](https://hackmit.org/) (we won a grand prize), where I pitched the idea and formed a team of four programmer-musicians.
-Although we hadn't previously known each other, we all shared the same goals of exploring this creative space and interacting with the global music community.
+Although we hadn't previously known each other, we all shared the same goal of exploring collaborative music with the global community.

 **Links: [GitHub](https://github.com/ekzhang/composing.studio),
 [Website](https://composing.studio/)**